 This roasted Cornish hen recipe is an easy and elegant way to make a meal that’s quick enough for a busy weeknight, yet fancy enough for a special occasion.
 The hens are coated in butter, garlic and herbs, then cooked in the oven for perfectly tender and juicy results every time.

-When I’m looking for a meal that will impress my family and friends, I turn to rack of lamb, grilled lobster, or these flavorful Cornish game hens.
+When I’m looking for dinner recipes that will impress my family and friends, I turn to rack of lamb, grilled lobster, beef tenderloin with garlic butter or these flavorful Cornish game hens.

-Start by mixing together softened butter with fresh garlic, minced herbs, salt and pepper.
+Start by mixing together softened butter with fresh garlic, minced herbs, and salt and pepper to taste in a small bowl.
 Tuck the wings of the hens under the birds.
 Place a slice of lemon and onion and sprigs of herbs in the cavity of each hen, then tie the legs together with kitchen twine.
-Coat the birds with the butter mixture.
+Coat the birds with the butter mixture and place them on a baking sheet or in a roasting pan.
 Roast the hens until they are cooked though, and the skin is golden brown and crispy.
 Let the birds rest for a few minutes.
 Slice in half and serve, garnished with herbs and lemon slices if desired.

 - The best way to gauge when your Cornish hens are done is to use a meat thermometer.
 Insert the probe into the thickest part of the bird without touching any bone.
 The temperature should read at least 165 degrees F when the birds are done.